Null in JavaScript

 }

-When working with objects, use null
+When working with objects, use null over undefined for clarity.

 const cleanData = JSON.parse(JSON.stringify(rawData), (key, value) => {